cryptoloutre/solana-tools/README.md

 - a multi sender (a UI to send multiple tokens in 1 transaction (same token to different people/many tokens to one person/transfer solana domain name)
 - a UI to create SPL-Tokens
 - a UI to upload file to Arweave
+- a UI to update the metadata of your NFT
 - a UI to send a NFT message to the owner of your desired NFT or solana domain name
 - More tools are scheduled...